greithmaier/FinFinFlow/README.md

 ### FinFinFlow - The Finite inFinite Flow

-This builds upon the projects of Barry Martin and IzzyTheCubeMaster and aims to develop a 3D fractal visualizer letting you explore musical flow through space & time.
+This builds upon the projects of Barry Martin, Apm1467 and IzzyTheCubeMaster and aims to develop a 3D fractal visualizer letting you explore musical flow through space & time.

 Please feel free to share, distribute and develop further on. (: